 Red Carpet (red)

-From early summer to end of August, you'll be getting fresh onions from us with green tops.
-Fresh onions, shallots and scallions should be stored in the fridge and eaten within a couple of weeks.
+From early summer to end of August, you'll be getting scallions and fresh onions from us with green tops.
+Fresh onions, shallots and scallions should be stored in the fridge and eaten within about 10 days.

 In the fall you'll be getting storage onions (with papery layers and no tops), which have been cured and can remain in a cool, dark, not too damp place for up to several months.
 Cured shallots don’t seem to last as long, we recommend eating them within a month.